 Yes there is!
-Please visit the Town’s Administration Building or Grove Library to conveniently dispose of your household batteries and mobile phones.
+Please visit the Town’s Administration Building or The Grove Library to conveniently dispose of your household batteries and mobile phones.

 Help, I have excess waste to dispose of!
 Where can I take it?

-Residents may dispose of excess rubbish at the JFR (Jim) McGeough Resource Recovery Facility, located on the corner of Brockway Road and Lemnos Street in Shenton Park.
+Residents may dispose of excess rubbish at The West Metro Recycling Centre, located on the corner of Brockway Road and Lemnos Street in Shenton Park.